-- (1) Front wiper and washer switch - 1 When the switch is in J position, the wiper moves intermittently. - 3 If you push the grip of the lever, washer liquid will be sprayed and the wiper will be activated 2-3 times. - Check the quantity of washer liquid in the tank.
+(1) Front wiper and washer switch

+- 1 When the switch is in J position, the wiper moves intermittently. - 2 When placed in I or II position, the wiper moves continuously. - 3 If you push the grip of the lever, washer liquid will be sprayed and the wiper will be activated 2-3 times. - Check the quantity of washer liquid in the tank.
 If the level of the washer liquid is LOW, add the washer liquid (In cold, winter days) or water.
 The capacity of the tank is 1 liter.

-- (2) Dimmer switch
+(2) Dimmer switch

-- 1 This switch is used to turn the head light direction.

-- 2 Switch positions

-· Up : To flash for passing

-· Middle: Head light low beam ON

-· Down : Head light high beam ON

-If you release the switch when it's in up position, the switch will return to middle.
+- 1 This switch is used to turn the head light direction. - 2 Switch positions - · Up: To flash for passing - Middle: Head light low beam ONDown: Head light high beam ON - 3 If you release the switch when it's in up position, the switch will return to middle.

-- (3) Turning switch - 1 This switch is used to warn or signal the turning direction of the truck to other vehicles or equipment. - 2 Push the lever up for turning left, pull the lever down for turning right.
+(3) Turning switch

+- 1 This switch is used to warn or signal the turning direction of the truck to other vehicles or equipment. - 2 Push the lever up for turning left, pull the lever down for turning right.